salesforce/design-system-react/README.md

 #### Bundle icons

-If you use a module bundler, like Webpack, you can import the individual `sprite` files and assign them to the `<IconSettings>` sprite properties.
-Your SVG images will be bundled with your scripts and block the DOM from rendering until the script file is loaded.
+If you use a module bundler, like Webpack, you can let your module bundler manage SVG sprite file paths and send that path into `<IconSettings>`.
+This requires configuring your module bundler to manage your public assets.

 ```
 import IconSettings from '@salesforce/design-system-react/components/icon-settings';